National Endowment for the Humanties (NEH) Summer Stipend Program

 Applications should be consistent with NEH guidelines and must include:

 Applications will be reviewed by a Humanities Review Committee composed of faculty members from colleges that include humanities-related fields.

 Nomination will be announced Sept.
-18, 2012.
+17, 2013.
 The Committee’s comments on all proposals will be shared and may be used by nominees in final revisions before the NEH electronic due date of Sept.
-27, 2012.
-Note, OSP recommends beginning the electronic submission process a day or so prior to the actual due date.
+26, 2013.
+Individuals are responsible for the final submission to NEH through the Grants.gov system, but RSP staff is available to assist.
+Note, RSP recommends beginning the electronic submission process a day or so prior to the actual due date.